IoT

 Why can't I unlock my bike?

-To unlock the bike, the main battery must be correctly installed.
+To unlock the bike, the main battery must be properly installed.
 Without the battery, the motor cannot receive power, and therefore the bike cannot be unlocked.

-Please also note that the battery cannot be charged at temperatures around freezing point – this can affect both unlocking and operation.
+Please also note that the battery cannot be charged at temperatures around freezing—this can affect both charging and operation.

 How do I install an IoT device on my bike?

-Our IoT devices are installed as standard at the factory during production.
-If you already have a bike in use, the device can also be retrofitted at an authorized dealer.
+Our IoT devices are installed at the factory as standard during production.
+If you already own a bicycle, the device can also be retrofitted at an authorized dealer.

 To ensure proper installation and high quality, an IoT device should always be installed by a dealer.